 1. ENTERING THE MAGISTRATES’ COURT MOCK TRIAL COMPETITION

-To enter the Magistrates’ Mock Trial Competition, you must register for a SmartLaw account, complete an online application form, and pay the full entry fee (see point 3).
-By entering the competition, the ‘lead teacher’ assumes responsibility for preparing the team, disseminating the relevant resources needed to prepare, ensuring that their team attends the heat on the relevant Saturday (in some cases Friday) of the competition on time, and supervises the team during the duration of the day.
+To enter the Magistrates’ Court Mock Trial Competition, you must register for a SmartLaw account, complete an online application form, and pay the full entry fee (see point 3).
+By entering the competition, the ‘lead teacher’ assumes responsibility for preparing the team, disseminating the relevant resources needed to prepare, ensuring that their team attends the heat on the relevant day of the competition on time, and ensures the team is supervised during the day.
 This responsibility may be shared with an additional ‘support teacher’ in your school.
 The relevant teachers must remain communicative and inform Young Citizens in writing if circumstances in their school have changed that impacts their team’s participation in the competition.